 Employees are the single most important resource in your business and losing one can be disruptive to your day-to-day operations.
 The knock-on effects can include slower production, lower output, and ultimately less revenue, and this is before you even consider the time and resource spent on finding a replacement, as well as some inevitable training.

-It’s no secret that recruitment businesses are often thought of as an expensive option in comparison to recruiting directly, but there are a number of things to consider when coming to this conclusion.
-This blog takes a look at the real cost of recruitment, and how outsourcing could actually save your business money.
+It’s no secret that recruitment agencies are often thought of as an expensive option in comparison to recruiting directly, but there are a number of things to consider when coming to this conclusion.
+This blog takes a look at the real cost of recruitment, and how recruitment agencies could actually save your business money during the hiring process.